"We hope to develop novel therapeutic avenues for expanded CAG/CTG repeat disorders like Huntington's disease and myotonic dystrophy." Vincent Dion

 UK DRI Group Leader

 Prof Vincent Dion joins the UK DRI from the Center for Integrative Genomics at the University of Lausanne, Switzerland.
 Obtaining his PhD from Baylor College of Medicine, USA, in 2007, he completed postdoctoral training with Prof Susan M. Gasser at the Friedrich Miescher Institute, where he discovered a novel role for enzymes in DNA repair.
-He has been awarded a number of prizes, including a first place Sigma Xi Texas Medical Center Thesis Award in 2008 and Researcher of the Month in December 2016 by the GenSuisse Foundation.
+He has been awarded several prizes, including a first place Sigma Xi Texas Medical Center Thesis Award in 2008, Researcher of the Month in December 2016 by the GenSuisse Foundation and a Professorship from the Academy of Medical Sciences in 2019.
 At the UK DRI at Cardiff he will lead an exciting program of research developing gene editing approaches to correct mutations in 14 different neurological and neurodegenerative diseases.